pods-framework/pods/readme.txt

 * Added: YARPP integration for Post Types
 * Added: Default Select Text customization for Relationship fields that are set to a Dropdown input
 * Added: Default Post Status to use for Custom Post Types created by Pods, when utilizing the Pods 'add' method
-* Added: mu-plugins support for Pods as a Must-Use plugin on WordPress Multisite installations, props @studioanino
+* Added: mu-plugins support for Pods as a Must-Use plugin on WordPress Multisite installations (props @studioanino)
 * Improved: Smarter handling of post_status for Post Types, easier to override to show other post statuses, and if you don't provide it in the 'where', it will fall back to the default(s)
 * Improved: Pods::remove_from() now removes all values if you provide no 'value' for a specific field
-* Fixed: Comment queries using comment_type should allow for a blank string, props @sirbeagle
+* Fixed: Comment queries using comment_type should allow for a blank string (props @sirbeagle)
 * Fixed: Date / Time saving for 24 hour formats
 * Fixed: Timezone notices on certain configurations
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
+* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code or contribute notes and patches all from the web at: http://pods.io/github/

 = 2.3.9 - August 5th, 2013 =
 * A big welcome to the newest contributor to our team, David Cramer (@desertsnowman)!